mayouni/stzlib/libraries/stzlib/doc/narrations/stz-readability-writability-narration.md

-# Writability vs. Readability — Softanza Asks: Why NOT Both?
+# Writability vs. Readability of Computer Code— Softanza Asks: Why NOT Both?
 ![An Arabic scholar **writing** his scientific discovery in a beautiful, **readable**, and artistic calligraphic style.
 By M.Ayouni, using Microsoft Image AI](../images/stz-functions-alterforms-namedparams.jpg)
 *An Arabic scholar **writing** his scientific discovery in a beautiful, **readable**, and artistic calligraphic style.*